 Port Terminal Stock Swaps

-Should a customer fail to accumulate sufficient cargo tonnage in a timely manner (Part C clause 29), the customer is permitted to ‘swap’ stock with another customer holding title to suitable grain at the Port Terminal.
+Should a customer fail to accumulate sufficient cargo tonnage in a timely manner (clause 2523), the customer is permitted to ‘swap’ stock with another customer holding title to suitable grain at the Newcastle Port Terminal.

 When a ‘stock swap’ occurs, all transactions related to such a swap(s) must be completed prior to completion of elevation of grain to a vessel.

-Charges described in Annexure A of either the Bulk Wheat Port Terminal Services Agreement or the Bulk Grain Port Terminal Services Agreement (Non wheat) will apply to all stock swaps involving the transfer of title of grain held in storage at all Port Terminals.
+Charges described in the Port Terminal Services Agreement pursuant to which the customer’s grain is handled at the Newcastle Port Terminal will apply to all stock swaps involving the transfer of title of grain held in storage at all Port Terminals.

 Grain Origination – Ex GrainCorp Storage